-After years of neglect, you’ve finally decided to give your garage a much-needed DIY makeover.
+After years of neglect, you’ve finally decided to start that much-needed DIY garage makeover.

 Yes, it can feel rewarding when you’ve completed a home improvement project yourself, but beware.
 Although you may consider yourself the handy type, doing a DIY garage makeover is a bad idea for a number of reasons.